apache/ozone/hadoop-hdds/docs/content/design/volume-management.md

  * `bucket link` operation creates a link bucket.
 Links are like regular buckets, stored in DB the same way, but with two new, optional pieces of information: source volume and bucket.
 (The bucket being referenced by the link is called "source", not "target", to follow symlink terminology.)
  * Link buckets share the namespace with regular buckets.
 If a bucket or link with the same name already exists, a `BUCKET_ALREADY_EXISTS` result is returned.
  * Link buckets are not inherently specific to a user, access is restricted only by ACL.
  * Link buckets retain their owner ACLs, which are inherited from the default ACLs of their volume.
+Additionally, link buckets allow anyone to have READ and WRITE permissions, which is similar to Linux POSIX symbolic.
  * All add/set/remove ACL operation proxy to the source bucket.
 Getacl operation of a link bucket shows link bucket's ACL.
  * Links are persistent, ie. they can be used until they are deleted.
  * Existing bucket operations (info, delete, ACL) work on the link object in the same way as they do on regular buckets.
 No new link-specific RPC is required.